itsnunya/psychedelic.github.io/index.md

 # Welcome!

-## This is the place to learn more about psychedelics, specifically LSD, Lysergic Acid Diethylamide!
+## This is the place to learn more about Lysergic Acid Diethylamide, aka LSD!

 ### Intentions
 1. Educate young adults on effects of LSD